castle2370/lora-emergency-alarm-system/README.md

 ---

-## Communication Flow

-1. User presses the SOS button
-2. Button device transmits a LoRa packet (device ID + alarm type)
-3. Gateway receives the packet and decodes it
-4. Gateway triggers local buzzer + alarm linkage output
-5. Gateway updates the LCD with alarm status
-6. Gateway publishes an MQTT message to the cloud broker (via CAT1)
-7. EMQX broker authenticates and routes the message
-8. Node.js backend receives and processes the alarm event
-9. Backend stores the event in MySQL and updates Redis
-10. Telegram Bot and SMS notification are dispatched to the user

----

 ## RF Performance

 - Tested with Keysight N9913A field analyzer
-- Communication range: tested in open area and multi-floor building
 - Frequency: 470 MHz, output power tuned per regulatory limit
 - Sensitivity and link budget validated before deployment